 Test these hollow areas by drilling into the affected areas with an 8 – 10mm diameter auger, so you can establish the parameters of the infestation.

-When you have worked out where you need to treat you can inject Boron Ultra Paste into the affected areas.
+When you have worked out where you need to treat you can use a gel-based woodworm killer to treat the infestation.

 Drill into Timber

-Drill 10mm diameter holes to within 15mm of the opposing face, using the drilling pattern provided by Property Repair Systems which is available to download free here.
+For large timbers, drill 10mm diameter holes to within 15mm of the opposing face, using the drilling pattern similar to the one in the image below.

 Treat the Surface

 Because the lifecycle of the Death Watch Beetle is so long, you should continue to check for infestation on an annual basis for at least ten years.

 If you spot signs of activity you will need to re-apply any treatment where necessary using the above pointers.

 Please note – Surface treatment alone is not sufficient to deal with Death Watch Beetle, you do need to get the treatment into the core of the timber.

 Preventing Re-Infestation of all Woodworms

-We advise that you carry out annual inspections for signs of woodworm activity, and treat again as necessary.
+We advise that you carry out annual inspections for signs of woodworm activity, and treat again as necessary if you find any evidence of re-infestation.